syncfusion-content/javascript-docs/js/TreeView/Getting-Started.md

 ---
 layout: post
 title: Getting Started with JavaScript TreeView Control | Syncfusion
-description: Learn here about getting started with Syncfusion Essential Studio JavaScript TreeView control, its elements, and more.
+description: Learn here all about getting started with Syncfusion Essential Studio JavaScript TreeView control, its elements, and more details.
 platform: js
 control: TreeView
 documentation: ug